getgrav/grav-learn/pages/10.cookbook/03.plugin-recipes/docs.md

   * The [Webmention](https://github.com/Perlkonig/grav-plugin-webmention) sets the `Location` header on a `201 CREATED` response.

-#### How do I incorporate third-party libaries into my plugin?
+#### How do I incorporate third-party libraries into my plugin?

-Usually you'd incorporate other complete libraries into a `vendor` subfolder and `require` its `autoload.php` where appropriate in your plugin.
+Usually, you'd incorporate other complete libraries into a `vendor` subfolder and `require` its `autoload.php` where appropriate in your plugin.
 (If you're using Git, consider using [subtrees](https://help.github.com/articles/about-git-subtree-merges/).)

   * [Shortcode Core](https://github.com/getgrav/grav-plugin-shortcode-core)